Städelschule

 After the downfall of Nazi power the City of Frankfurt decided to retain the old Städelschule as “State College for Visual Arts”.
 From 1947 the Städelschule incorporated the departments sculpture, painting and free graphic art.
 The class for applied art was closed down.
 The years 1948/49 saw the establishment of three sculpture studios, four painting studios and a lithography workshop.
 Several years later the architecture faculty was also reopened.

 With the appointment of Caspar König as new principal of the Städelschule a new era commenced in 1988.
 The City of Frankfurt gave him a small art hall: the Portikus, whose exhibitions, with a mixture of young avant-garde artists and their internationally famous counterparts, soon established its reputation.
 König also attracted key artists as teachers to the college thereby giving it a European character, which presently makes it one of Germany’s oldest and simultaneously most exceptional art colleges.
-When König left the Städelschule in the year 2000, Daniel Birnbaum took over the direction, followed by Philippe Pirotte in 2013.

 Presently the following courses of study are offered: